DeviousCryptoLicks/MultiThreaded-Rich-Bitcoin-Miner/README.md

 UPDATE: Full source released for everyone - Dont try other peoples versions that steal ect

-uses blocksmith library to generate random btc address and pk then checks addys.txt for a match, if one is found you get green highlighted message and txt file created with the result
+uses blocksmith library to generate random btc address and pk then checks addys.txt for a match, if one is found you get txt file created with the result in script root

+edit: prev upload had colorama but have removed this so the script is as untouched as possible for a base

 cd to script root